 The recent detentions were made on suspicion of spreading Islamic State propaganda.
 According to Spain’s Interior Ministry, local police arrested four suspected ISIL-affiliates in late February.
 Fernández admitted that there is a special jihadist threat in Catalonia, Valencia, and Madrid according to the National Center of Intelligence (CNI).

-ISIL enages in high-power propaganda in the social media, aimed especially at the youth.
-Due to such tactics, it is able gain to entice thousands of recruits from all over the world.
+ISIL engages in high-power propaganda in social media, aimed especially at the youth.
+Due to such tactics, it is able to entice thousands of recruits from all over the world.

 Source: Senate of the Republic of Poland http://www.senat.gov.pl/